Tildrakizumab: Side effects

 Safety differentiates anti-IL-23p19 treatments from other biologic treatments.
 There is a theoretical risk of infection and malignancy with the use of any immunosuppressant, including biologics.
 However, compared with the inhibition of other inflammatory cytokines, IL-23 targeting may only minimally impair the ability to generate a proper immune response.

 Tildrakizumab has proven to be a well-tolerated treatment in the long term.
 The most common (≥ 1%) side effects associated with tildrakizumab treatment are upper respiratory infections, headache, gastroenteritis, nausea, diarrhoea, injection site pain, and back pain.

 In the reSURFACE 1 and 2 clinical trials, the overall incidence of side effects was low and comparable to placebo.
 Specifically, the incidence of severe infections, malignancies, and major adverse cardiovascular events was low and similar to that of placebo and etanercept treatment groups.

 Approvals and indications

 In March 2018, it was approved by the Food and Drug Administration for the treatment of moderate-to-severe plaque psoriasis as an injection for subcutaneous use in the United States.

-In September 2018, it was approved by the European Commission for the treatment of adult patients with moderate-to-severe chronic plaque psoriasis who are candidates for systemic therapy.
+In September 2018, it was approved by the European Commission for the treatment of adults with moderate-to-severe chronic plaque psoriasis who are candidates for systemic therapy.